Please note that this post contains affiliate links. It means that if you buy Tailwind through my link I will receive a small compensation. I use and love Tailwind and that’s why I recommended it. Read the disclosure policy for more information.

 The same happens when you hit “Add to Queue Now”.
 Select a board-s and is added to the queue in “Scheduled Pins”

 How do you schedule pins on tailwind?

-This step will take time but once you get the hand of it you will be able to go at a faster pace.
+This step will take time, but once you get the hang of it, you will be able to go at a faster pace.

 This screenshot is an example of images I have saved as drafts (from one of my sites).

 2. BOARD LISTS

 Let’s look at how to schedule an image.
 To make this step faster we are going to use “board lists”.
 Board lists are another component we can find under “Publisher”.

 UPDATE: Don’t add more than 10 Pinterest groups to your lists as per the new Tailwind Pinterest guidelines.
 If you have more than 10 groups related to the same topic create several lists with a maximum of 10 groups on each.